The Islander – October 2021< Back

 How much learning occurs on the job?
 We know that a ‘greeny’ fresh out of school and clutching their STCW will join your vessel keen as mustard and ready to learn all they can.
 As senior crew on board you are expected to support that development and regularly do so.
 No surprises then that 70% of learning occurs on the job, with just 10% coming from formal training and the final 20% through observation.

 However, as crew progress into more senior roles there are increasing expectations that much of the learning occurs in the classroom.
-For many this is true, and they will work to attend formal courses and pass exams before taking the next step up the career ladder.
-However, the more senior positions often encompass issues that are much broader than just a set of technical skills and some of the decisions that will need to be made.
-Whilst running various courses, we ask Captains to name their biggest challenges, and hiring the right people was up there near the top of the list.
-However, nudging ahead of this were the daily challenges they face in managing crew and poor team working.
-Crew attending a recent HELM course reflected this sentiment during a discussion about the issues that ‘keep them awake at night’.
-No one mentioned ‘driving the boat’, for everyone it was ‘managing the crew’.
+For many this is true, and they will attend formal courses and pass exams before taking the next step up the career ladder.
+However, the more senior positions often encompass issues that are much broader than just a set of technical skills, and some of the decisions that will need to be made will demand knowledge not covered in the classroom.
 In the corporate sector many organisations encourage those wishing to progress in their careers to find themselves a Mentor to support their growth and development.

-To be a great Mentor, aside from the relevant technical knowledge, skills and experience, you will also need to be a great listener, have patience and a genuine desire to help someone else, along with the time to give them.
+To be a great Mentor, aside from the appropriate technical knowledge, skills and experience, you will also need to be a great listener, have patience and a genuine desire to help someone else.

 The benefits to a Mentee are obvious, but why would you want to be a Mentor?
 For the greater good of the industry, for altruistic reasons, or just because it feels good to help someone else!
 It can also bring you other benefits, such as developing your leadership and coaching skills.